llcawthorne/llcawthorne.github.io/content/posts/awdwr51-02-instant-gratification/index.md

 ---

-First I'ld like to say sorry the images are a little big.
+First I'd like to say sorry the images are a little big.
 Not used to screencaps on this retina Macbook.

 So, I fixed my mistake from last time.
 I had originally installed ruby via